snowplow-archive/snowplow.github.com/_posts/2014-07-xx-iglu-schema-repository-released.md

 }
 ```

 We called this format a [self-describing JSON] [self-describing-jsons-post].
-The `iglu:` entry is what we started calling a schema key, consisting of the following parts:
+The `iglu:` entry is what we are calling an Iglu "schema key", consisting of the following parts:

 ![iglu-schema-key-img] [iglu-schema-key-img]